cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ~~~~~~~~~~~

-The CBOR encoding (CBOR sequence) of the CBOR certificate is 138 bytes.
+The size of the CBOR encoding (CBOR sequence) is 138 bytes.

 ~~~~~~~~~~~
 01